ZhengdaoZhang/my-study/english.md

     T: Cool.
 I want to hear you play some day.
     S: Only if you show me your favorite pics.
     T: It's a deal.

+### Dialogue 3: Tom asks about the team lead

+    T: Hey,Sophie!
+Tell me about our team lead,Maria.
+What is she like?
+    S: Oh.
+She's very proactive and she like everything in order.
+I think she has a passion for technology and she enjoys leading our team.
+    T: Those are great traits for someone in her position.I think.What does she do as the team lead?
+    S: Maria coordinates our projects.She assigns tasks and makes sure everything runs well.
+    T: That sounds important.Where does she usually work form?
+    S: She works from her office most of the time, but she's also in meetings a lot.
+    T: I see.
+When does she often hold team meetings?
+    S: She schedules team meetings every Monday morning to plan the week ahead.
+    T: Got it!
+How does she handle challenges in our projects?
+    S: Maria thinks challenges are positive.
+She encourages us to find solutions together.
+    T: Great.
+And do you enjoy working with her?
+    S: I do.
+She's supportive and she helps us a lot.
+    S: Nice!
+Thanks for the information, Sophie.
+    S: You're welcome.
+Maria is a fantastic leader to have.
+I think you're in good hands.